 Are you considering moving to a condo?
 There are several things to consider when making the decision to move to a condo.
 Here are some of the pros of condo living:

 -Exterior maintenance is taken care of.
 This can include grass, gardens, window washing and snow removal.
 This is especially convenient for those who travel often or go South for the winter.

 -The majority of those living in condos in our community are retired- so the noise level tends to be minimal.

--Many condos, especially in Northumberland county are ideally located.
+-Many condos, especially in Northumberland County are ideally located.
 Being within walking distance to amenities is very attractive.
 There are many condos in Cobourg located right near the Lake.
 Imagine stepping outside and being able to walk along the marina and boardwalk each day.

--Since everyone living in a condo is contributing monthly condo fees, there should rarely be surprise expenses.
+-Since everyone living in a condo is contributing to monthly condo fees, there should rarely be surprise expenses.
 If something like a roof needs replacing- the expense has hopefully been planned for and has been put away in the condo’s reserve fund.

 Here are some possible cons to consider: